XGRIDS Pro Guide™ / Module 3: Field Technique

 Return to the Initialization Area at the End

-After all branches are complete, walk back to within 15 to 30 feet of the initialization point from a similar angle to your starting position.
+After all branches are complete, walk back to within 15 to 30 ft (5 to 10 m) of the initialization point from a similar angle to your starting position.
 This final loop closure corrects any drift that accumulated across the full session.

 Loop-Based Routes vs. Linear Paths